Pistol: Single-shot

-Single-shot handguns were mainly used during the era of flintlock and musket weaponry where the pistol was loaded with a lead ball and fired by a flint striker, and then later a percussion cap.
+Single-shot handguns were mainly used during the era of flintlock and musket weaponry, where the pistol was loaded with a lead ball and fired by a flint striker, and then later a percussion cap; an example of the latter is the Allen & Wheelock Single Shot In-Line model.
 The handgun required a reload every time it was shot.
-However, as technology improved, so did the single-shot pistol.
+As technology improved, some single-shot pistols adopted the Dreyse needle system.
 New operating mechanisms were created, and some are still made today.
 They are the oldest type of pistol and are often used to hunt wild game.
 Additionally, their compact size compared to most other types of handgun makes them more concealable.